 Official information regarding UGA operations to be shared through Archnews and coronavirus website.

-Frequently Asked Questions about Remote Learning
+Frequently Asked Questions about Instruction Info

 The bookstore has provisions in place for students who need to rent, buy, or return textbooks.
 Visit the UGA bookstore website and click on the red banner at the top of the page to access this information.